A Paradigm for the Coupled-Channel Origin of Resonances: the Exotic $T_{c\bar{s}}$ in $D_{s1}(2460/2536)\to D_s\pi\pi$

 Further support comes from the Dalitz plot shown in Fig.~\ref{fig:dalitz2460}, which is consistent with LHCb data, despite being fitted only to a subset of the invariant-mass spectra.
-It reveals a clear depletion in the upper-central area dominated by $f_0(500)$ and enhanced intensity in the lower-central region.
-This pattern clearly demonstrates interference beyond $f_0(500)$ contributions, which in our framework originates from the triangle–rescattering mechanism.
+It reveals a clear depletion in the upper-central area dominated by $\pi\pi$ FSI and enhanced intensity in the lower-central region.
+This pattern clearly demonstrates interference beyond the contributions from $\pi\pi$ FSI.

 To identify the $T_{c\bar{s}}$ more directly, we solve the Schrödinger equation using the complex scaling method.
 A distinct pole associated with the $DK$–$D_s\pi$ coupled-channel system is found and listed as $E_p$ in Tab.~\ref{tab:fitpar}.
 The pole lies on the second Riemann sheet, characterized by $\operatorname{Im}(q_{D_s\pi}) < 0$ and $\operatorname{Im}(q_{DK}) > 0$, in contrast to the broad third-sheet poles reported in Refs.~\cite{Guo:2009ct, Guo:2015dha}.
 While all analyses indicate the existence of a pole, our result suggests that the second-sheet pole plays the central role in shaping the lineshape.
 This discrepancy indicates that the location and nature of the resonance pole are sensitive to the details of the coupled-channel dynamics.
+Under the heavy-quark symmetry, there exists a pole around $5604.3 - 149.2i$ MeV in the $BK$–$B_s\pi$ coupled-channel system.